NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 [Annoucing WEB5 STAR ODK/HDK/COSMIC](https://www.ourworldthegame.com/single-post/announcing-star-odk-hdk-cosmic)  <br>
 [STAR ODK/HDK/COSMIC/OASIS API/Our World Update](https://www.ourworldthegame.com/single-post/star-odk-hdk-cosmic-oasis-api-our-world-update) <br>
 [Main WEB4 OASIS API & WEB5 STAR Repo](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK)

+## Do You Want To Get Involved?

+We are always looking for people to jump in and get involved, you do not need to be an existing coders, we can help you with that... you just need a willingness to learn and to have an open heart, we are always more interested what is in your heart rather than your head! ;-)

+We are looking for Web Devs (with any of these: react, angular, vue, js, html, css), Unity Devs & C# Devs.

+Want to make a difference in the world?

+What will be your legacy?

+Ready to be a hero?

+If the answer is YES, then please [proceed to here](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/wiki/So-You-Want-To-Get-Involved%3F-Ready-To-Be-A-Hero%3F)...

 ## How To Use